Malbolge: Memory

 The virtual machine has 59,049 (310) memory locations that can each hold a ten-trit ternary number.
 Each memory location has an address from 0 to 59048 and can hold a value from 0 to 59048.
 Incrementing past this limit wraps back to zero.

 The language uses the same memory space for both data and instructions.
 This was influenced by how hardware such as x86 architecture worked.

 Before a Malbolge program starts, the first part of memory is filled with the program.
 All whitespace in the program is ignored and, to make programming more difficult, everything else in the program must start out as one of the instructions below.

 The rest of memory is filled by using the crazy operation (see below) on the previous two addresses ([m] = crz [m - 2], [m - 1]).
 Memory filled this way will repeat every twelve addresses (the individual ternary digits will repeat every three or four addresses, so a group of ternary digits is guaranteed to repeat every twelve).

+Note that the official specification does not cover the edge case of one-instruction programs, where trying to fill the second memory position using the crazy operation, as indicated before, will result in [m - 2] pointing outside the program's memory region.
+The reference implementation does not explicitly consider this case either and incurs in undefined behavior.

 In 2007, Ørjan Johansen created Malbolge Unshackled, a version of Malbolge which does not have the arbitrary memory limit.
 The hope was to create a Turing-complete language while keeping as much in the spirit of Malbolge as possible.
-No other rules are changed, and all Malbolge programs that do not reach the memory limit are completely functional.
+No other rules are changed, and all Malbolge programs that do not reach the memory limit are still completely functional.

 Instructions

 Malbolge has eight instructions.
 Malbolge figures out which instruction to execute by taking the value [c], adding the value of c to it, and taking the remainder when this is divided by 94.
 The final result tells the interpreter what to do:

-After each instruction is executed, the guilty instruction gets encrypted (see below) so that it will not do the same thing next time, unless a jump just happened.
-Right after a jump, Malbolge will encrypt the innocent instruction just prior to the one it jumped to instead.
+After each instruction is executed, it gets encrypted (see below) so that it will not do the same thing next time, unless a jump just happened.
+Right after a jump, Malbolge will encrypt the instruction just prior to the one it jumped to instead.
 Then, the values of both c and d are increased by one and the next instruction is executed.

 Crazy operation

 For each ternary digit of both inputs, use the following table to get a ternary digit of the result.
-For example, crz 0001112220, 0120120120 gives 1001022211.
+For example, crz 0001112220, 0120120120 gives 1120020211.